drop8k/docs/server/installation1.md

 ![WindowsSandboxClient_R4wFIaJAaU](https://user-images.githubusercontent.com/92121005/181117431-e09bdd2a-42fa-4576-94d1-fe9767a04a49.gif)

 ### SKLauncher: Method 1 (Recommended)
-SKLauncher can work with CurseForge and will automatically create a profile just like the vanilla launcher, while still allowing you to launch from CurseForge.
+SKLauncher can work with CurseForge and will automatically create a profile just like the vanilla launcher, while still allowing you to launch from CurseForge. *This method is recommended as it only needs to be set up once, allowing the launcher to work with any future modpacks.*

 - Download the [SKLauncher](https://skmedix.pl/sklauncher) executable and save it to a directory. `.jar` versions will not work.
 - Locate the Minecraft installation folder created by CurseForge and navigate to `Install`.